muthukrishnancontus/Sample-app/README.md

 > **Note :** If you're looking for the fastest way in action with CONTUS MirrorFly <a href="https://www.mirrorfly.com/chat-api-solution.php" target="_self">Chat SDKs</a>, then you need to build your app on top of our sample version.
 Simply download the sample app and commence your app development.
 To download sample app <a href="https://github.com/MirrorFly/-MirrorFly-Android-Sample-V2" target="_blank">click here</a>

+## Before getting started

+This section shows you the prerequisites you need for testing **Mirrorfly UIKit** for Android sample apps.

 ### Requirements
-The requirements for chat SDK for Android are:
+The minimum requirements for UIKit for Android are:

 ```groovy
 - Android Lollipop 5.0 (API Level 21) or above
 - Java 7 or higher